River Module

 - Returns:

 layer_data (pd.DataFrame or xr.Dataset) – Dataset with columns of “x”, “y”, “waterdepth”, and “waterlevel” location of the specified layer, variable values “v”, and the “time” the simulation has run.
-The waterdepth is measured from the water surface and the “waterlevel” is the water level diffrencein meters from the zero water level.
+The waterdepth is measured from the water surface and the waterlevel is the water level difference in meters from zero.

 Generate a Dataset of points from combinations of input coordinates.